EvictionLab/eviction-lab-website/content/updates/research/Racial-and-Gender-Disparities-among-Evicted-Americans/index.md

 With these data in hand, we calculated three statistics for every gender-by-race/ethnicity category:

 <ol>
 <li>The <strong>eviction filing rate</strong>: the number of eviction filings divided by the renter population.
 An eviction filing is typically the first step in the eviction process recorded by the civil court system.
 Many tenants vacate their homes upon receipt of an eviction filing.
-Even when they do so, having been filed against for eviction marrs tenants’ credit and rental history, limiting their future housing options and potentially damaging their credit.{{< sup 3 >}}</li>
+Even when they do so, having been filed against for eviction mars tenants’ credit and rental history, limiting their future housing options and potentially damaging their credit.{{< sup 3 >}}</li>

 <li>The <strong>eviction rate</strong>: the number of eviction judgments divided by the renter population.
 An eviction judgment is rendered by the courts when a case is decided in favor of the plaintiff (property owner or manager).
 The eviction rate is our best measure of the percentage of renters forcibly removed from their homes by court order.
 Eviction rate estimates are also adjusted for serial eviction filings, treating the outcome of the most recently-observed case as final.</li>